CharlyMannion/project-pollen-frontend/README.md

 Edwin built out the Charity section, the Burger Menu, and defined some break points.

-Charly finished working on the Carousel Component, then moved on to styling the StoryArticle, StoryCard and AboutUs components.
+Charly finished working on the Carousel Component and created a ContactForm, then moved on to styling the StoryArticle, StoryCard and AboutUs components.

 ## Challenges